rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 ## Course Specifics

-- 6 days.
-Days 1-5 are lesson days.
-Day 6 is about the final project.
+- 20 days.
+Days 1-19 are lesson days.
+Days 18-19 include final project work time.
+Day 20 is the final project.
-- Lesson days consist of lessons (0.5-1.5 hr), labs (1-2 hr), review sessions (0.5-1 hr), and breaks (0.25-1 hr).
+- Lesson days consist of lessons (0.5-1.0 hr), labs (0.5-1 hr), review sessions (0.25-0.5 hr), and breaks (10 min).

 ---

 ## Office Hours

 Office hours are currently scheduled for:
-- Monday: 6PM EST
+- Monday: 5PM EST
-- Tuesday-Friday: 10AM EST
+- Wednesday: 5PM EST
 - Use this time to: discuss lesson material, homework problems, labs, the final project, ask industry questions, learn more about General Assembly programs.
-- Hours are subject to change (based on need)
+- Hours are subject to change

 ---

 ## How to get a certificate of completion

-1. Complete all three homework assignments
+1. Complete all homework assignments AND labs
-2. Attend every class (If you do end up missing class, exceptions to this rule are made on a case-by-case basis.
+2. Attend 80%+ of classes (If you do end up missing class, exceptions to this rule are made on a case-by-case basis.
 Please just Slack me if you plan on missing class, so I can be accountable.)
-4. Complete the final project
+4. Complete and present the final project

 ---

 ## Course Materials

 - Lessons for the day will be linked/updated at the beginning of the day.

-The lessons are interactive to give as much programming practice as possible, so be sure you get the links and follow along!
+- The lessons are interactive to give as much programming practice as possible, so be sure you get the links and follow along!

 ---